 The disadvantages of Bollinger bands

-Being a lagging indicator, Bollinger bands cannot predict price patterns, meaning it’s not recommended to catch early price signals.
+Being a lagging indicator, they cannot predict price patterns, meaning it’s not recommended to catch early price signals.

-Make sure to use the Bollinger Bands together with other technical indicators to grow your accuracy rate when trading.
+Make sure to use them together with other technical indicators to grow your accuracy rate when trading.